 The Moonchild/Antichrist from The League of Extraordinary Gentlemen is a bald man that can grow into gigantic heights with eyes all over his body.
 He progressively looks worse as the heroes try to hack him apart, rendering him a fleshy pile that quickly regenerates into his original form.
 He also happens to be Harry Potter.

 Abraxas looks like a human with green skin who wears a toga, and he makes Galactus seem positively cuddly in comparison.
 Indeed, one of the reasons Galactus even exists is to keep Abraxas in check.
-Abraxas is the opposite of Eternity, who is the Anthropomorphic Personification of well, eternity, making Abraxas the ultimate embodiment of unfettered destruction in the Marvel multiverse.
+Abraxas is the opposite of Eternity, making Abraxas the ultimate embodiment of unfettered destruction in the Marvel multiverse.
 Abraxas is fully willing and capable of killing entire universes, and the only way to get rid of him other than by reviving Galactus is to destroy all reality.

 Yuuka Kazami in the Touhou fanfiction Imperfect Metamorphosis is horrifically powerful, inspires petrifying dread by her very presence, not even Yukari knows what the hell she is (and notes that her powers are disturbingly ineffective against her), and even with the Shadow Youkai running around and causing a mess of everything nearly everyone treats her as the bigger threat.
 Later events reveal she's actually an Outer God, straight out of Lovecraft.

-While his true morals or intention is open to interpretation, the "Mystery Man" in David Lynch's Lost Highway can certainly come off as this to a first time viewer.
+The "Mystery Man" in Lost Highway, while his true morals or intention is open to interpretation, can certainly come off as this to a first time viewer.
 The extensive make-up that covers his eyebrows and makes him inhumanly pale and the camera's tendency to get uncomfortably close to his face during his scenes certainly doesn't help.

 "Everyone who saw her at the police court said she was at once the most beautiful woman and the most repulsive they had ever set eyes on.
 I have spoken to a man who saw her, and I assure you he positively shuddered as he tried to describe the woman, but he couldn't tell why."